BSc Interior Design: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

-BSc Interior Design full form is Bachelor of Science in Interior Design that is a 3 year UG degree that is basically focusses on enhancing the skills and technical knowledge of the students in designing interior spaces.
-In this course, students get to learn to design comfortable spaces and plan the interiors of commercial or residential buildings, apartments or houses also ensuring functionality, safety and even aesthetic ambience.
+BSc Interior Design full form is Bachelor of Science in Interior Design, a 3-year-long UG degree course focused on enhancing the skills and technical knowledge of the students in designing interior spaces.
+Here you get to learn to design comfortable spaces and plan the interiors of commercial or residential buildings, apartments, ensuring functionality, safety, and even aesthetic ambience.

 BSc Interior Design Course Details: Highlights